Tara: Please could you tell me a little bit about where you are based, your background experience how you first started inventing?

 Tara: Did you try and patent or protect your idea in any way and how did you go about it?

-Tara: Did you always intend manufacturing Linziclip yourself or did you look into licensing the idea?
+Tara: Did you always intend manufacturing Greepers yourself or did you look into licensing the idea?

-Tara: How did you go about finding a suitable manufacturer for the Linziclip and did you self fund this?
+Tara: How did young about finding a suitable manufacturer for the Greepers and did you self fund this?

-Tara: What have you found are the best ways of promoting Linziclip?
+Tara: What have you found have been the most successful ways of promoting Greepers?

-Tara: What were the most difficult elements of bringing Linziclip to market?
+Tara: What were the most difficult elements of bringing Greepers to market?

 Tara: How long has it taken from your initial idea to taking it to market?

-Tara: Is there anything you learned developing the Linziclip that you would now do differently if you had to do it all again?
+Tara: Is there anything you learned developing Greepers that you would now do differently if you had to do it all again?

 Tara: What advice would you give any aspiring inventor with an idea?

-Tara: Where can people find out more about you and the Linziclip?
+Tara: Where can people find out more about you and the Greepers?

 Are you an inventor or invention expert with an interesting story or advice to share?
 Please get in touch via the contact form or email tara (at) ideasuploaded (dot) com